BrentvdWijdeven/digital-power-case/README.md

 #### The Twitter Sentiment Analysis product consists of a containerized data pipeline, Azure Storage Account and a Power BI dashboard
 The end-product is the Power BI dashboard which provides insights into the Twitter Sentiment Analysis data.
-The dataset behind this dashboard is linked to an Azure Blob Storage and retrieves the data from that Blob once a day (01 am Berlin time)
+The dataset behind this dashboard is linked to an Azure Blob Storage and retrieves the data from that Blob once a day (01 am Berlin time). \
-The containerized data pipeline builds upon a Kaggle dataset: https://www.kaggle.com/kazanova/sentiment140.
+The containerized data pipeline builds upon a Kaggle dataset: https://www.kaggle.com/kazanova/sentiment140.\
 This dataset is to be made available in the 'data/twitter_sentiment/' folder with file name 'twitter_data.csv'.

 _A later release of this data product would contain a dynamic retrieval of this dataset by means of the Kaggle API (as shown in "old/extract_data.py")._

+Roadmap for data product is documented in __product_roadmap.txt__.

 ### Power BI report
 The Power BI report is published in a Power BI workspace which requires access rights.